Scony/godot-gdscript-toolkit/README.md

 The parser and the language grammar are ready to use, although they may have minor bugs.
 If you find any, please [open an issue](https://github.com/Scony/godot-gdscript-toolkit/issues/new).

-The linter is currently a work-in-progress.
-Some useful tests are already available.
+The linter is currently a work-in-progress, however, some useful tests are already available.

+The formatter is close to being complete, however, it's still a work-in-progress.

 ## Installation